shidqisyaffa/shidqisyaffa/README.md

 - 📫 How to reach me: via ig :@zenx_zaxa
 - 👀 I’m interested in anime or manga
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: "Growing together and blooming together ... it's one of the beautiful things And I Believe, in any shape or form, The Promised Flower Will Blooms Beautifully - maquia ".
+- ⚡ fav quote: "Growing together and blooming together ... it's one of the beautiful things And I Believe, in any shape or form, The Promised Flower Will Blooms Beautifully - maquia ".